Answers scarce in recent deaths of Baltimore children left with troubled mother

 “With children being at home and not in school, with children not being seen regularly by their pediatrician, it worries me that there are not eyes on children,” said Cathy Costa, who directs a team of city officials that reviews unexpected child deaths.

-Cases are rare of children killed by an abusive or neglectful guardian.
+Cases of children killed by an abusive or neglectful guardian are rare.
 Baltimore’s Child Fatality Review Team studies all such cases in the city.
 Parents don’t want to kill their children, but stressors pile up — such as money trouble, drug abuse, mental illness — until the mom or dad breaks.

 “There’s almost always an intervention point,” Costa said.

-The pandemic has let loose new stressors too, and more children have died.
+The pandemic has let loose new stressors, and more children have died.
 The Child Fatality Review Team recorded three children killed in Baltimore by an abusive or neglectful caregiver in each of 2017, 2018 and 2019.
 Last year, the team counted six.

-In eight months of 2021, they counted four more children killed — not including the two over the line in Essex in Baltimore County.
+In eight months of 2021, they counted four more children killed — not including the two in Essex, in Baltimore County.

 “It has really worried me,” Costa said.
 “Families are disconnected from the systems that are often in the best position to intervene.”